 "The fact the market has not been adversely affected by the weaker numbers, any of the recent numbers that have fallen short, (means) the smart market money believes it is in fact the weather, and the economy has not fallen off the tracks here," said Andre Bakhos, managing director at Janlyn Capital LLC in Bernardsville, New Jersey.

 Investors also gave a cautious thumbs up to political changes in Italy.

 Italy's center-left leader, Matteo Renzi, forced out Prime Minister Enrico Letta on Thursday after Letta failed to pass major reforms.
 The new government will be Italy's third in a year, but the hope is that Renzi can revive efforts to streamline the euro zone's third-largest economy .

-The MSCI global stock index climbed 0.4 percent, while stocks in Milan were Europe's best performers, rising 1.5 percent, compared with a 0.5 percent gain for the pan-European FTSEurofirst 300 index gained 0.5 percent on the day.
+The MSCI global stock index climbed 0.6 percent, while stocks in Milan were Europe's best performers, rising 1.6 percent, while pan-European FTSEurofirst 300 index gained 0.5 percent on the day.

 Fourth-quarter growth in gross domestic product in both Germany and France exceeded expectations, helping drive GDP for the euro zone up 0.3 percent, beating the forecast for 0.2 percent growth.
 Germany and France are the euro zone's two largest economies.